Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

 \subsection{WDVV equations for elliptic orbifold curves and Ramanujan identities}

-In GW theory, WDVV equations are equivalent to the associativity of \emph{quantum cup product} (or \emph{Chen-Ruan cup product} for orbifolds \cite{Chen:2004}) and reflect the structure of the Deligne-Mumford stack of stable curves.
+In GW theory, WDVV equations are equivalent to the associativity of \emph{quantum cup product} (or \emph{Chen-Ruan cup product} for orbifolds \cite{Chen:2004}).
 They give over-determined relations for GW invariants.
 In particular, we can translate some of them into differential equations satisfied by the corresponding correlators.
-Recall that the divisor equation in GW theory allows us to get an equation relating the insertion of the $P$-class and differentiation via $\theta_{q}:=q{\partial\over \partial q}$.
+Recall that the divisor equation in GW theory allows us to get an equation relating the insertion of a divisor class $P$ to differentiation via $\theta_{q}:=q{\partial\over \partial q}$.
 It schematically takes the form